-- Making available social background information to the risk assessor. - Contributing to risk management planning according to both the Child Protection and Adult Support and Protection policies and Guidance. - Contributing to the risk management planning associated with victim safety according to the revised Suspension of Detention guidance.
+- Making available relevant background information to the risk assessor. - Contributing to risk management planning according to both the Child Protection and Adult Support and Protection policies and guidance and in accordance with their legal duties. - Contributing to the risk management planning associated with victim safety according to the revised Suspension of Detention guidance.